sshilpisingh2207/TextNarrator/TextNarrator/readme.txt

 The challenging part was try to have a pdf viewer which took most of the time.

-We spent time on the external java library pdf box and tried to make it work which we realized later only works for java applications not on android.
+ spent time on the external java library pdf box and tried to make it work which we realized later only works for java applications not on android.
 We tried other external libraries including itext, qoppapdf.jar (qpdf), PdfViewer.jar and itext and qoppapdf libraries worked for us.

-5)6 hours:

-Debugging the code to avoid error conditions.